 Please note: We are unable to accept volunteers under the age of 18.
 If you are under 18, and have a family member over the age of 18, this could be sibling, parent, grandparent, aunty, cousin etc, who may be interested in volunteering alongside you, we will accept applications as part of our family volunteering program.

-York Art Gallery – Antony Shaw Gallery Volunteer Role
+York Art Gallery – Anthony Shaw Gallery Volunteer Role

 York Art Gallery is looking for volunteers to help in Anthony Shaw’s display space.
 We want you to help invite the visitors into the space making it feel like a welcoming home environment and to be there to help answer questions on the collection and Anthony as a collector.